hamb8066/hamb8066.github.io/index.md

 # About me

 I'm a researcher, interested in distribution theory and dependence modelling.
 My research field has guided me toward Time series and statistical learning algorithms.
-I'm also trying to improve my abilities in writing codes with R and Python.
+I'm always trying to improve my abilities in writing codes with R and Python.

 ## Contact